Drug Discovery and Development MS

 About the Program

-The MS in Drug Discovery and Development program provides in-depth exposure to the multiple elements involved in the discovery and development of marketed drugs.
+The MS in Drug Discovery and Development program provides in-depth exposure to multiple aspects of the discovery and development of marketed drugs.
 This unique program provides the rigorous scientific and technical training necessary to succeed and advance in the complex and multidisciplinary field of drug discovery.
-It has been designed to prepare students for a smooth transition into an enduring and productive career within the pharmaceutical and biotechnology industry.
-It covers all aspects of drug discovery and development beginning with the identification of a drug target and proceeding through to clinical trials, regulatory approval and commercialization.
+It has been designed to prepare students for a smooth transition into an enduring and productive career or accelerate professional advancement in the pharmaceutical and biotechnology industry.
+It covers all facets of drug discovery and development beginning with the identification of a drug target and proceeding through to clinical trials, regulatory approval and commercialization.
 Students will also be introduced to business aspects as well as to other areas of biotechnology and to the basic sciences of pharmacology and physiology.

 The MS in Drug Discovery and Development is available to individuals who have already obtained a BS or BA degree in the biomedical sciences, life sciences, health sciences or related fields who wish to pursue an industry-focused master's-level degree or enhance their qualifications for a doctoral program in the biomedical sciences or medicine.
 This includes individuals who plan to pursue a career in the pharmaceutical or biotechnical industries.